 Posted on July 7, 2016

-Top 5 myths about Rural Marketing Busted
+5 Myths about Rural Marketing Busted

 Often, rural markets have presented a challenge, the lack of understanding has added to the grief and led to the birth of many fables.
-The thing about fables is even though everyone is aware of their non-reliable nature, they tend to stick around long enough to cause damage.
+The thing about fables is even though everyone is aware of their non-reliable nature; they tend to stick around long enough to cause damage.

 Let the debunking begin…

-1.Rural people can be fooled easily
+1 – Rural people can be fooled easily

 The universal truth is that there is no fooling the customer, long-term results cannot be achieved by conning the field.
 While it might be true that it is difficult for people to identify a brand or even understand its value, these same people perform cost-benefit regularly.
-So, maybe selling a fake product is easier in rural area as they have nothing original to compare it to but at the same time, it is not easy to manipulate the customers.
+So, maybe selling a fake product is easier in a rural area as they have nothing original to compare it to but at the same time, it is not easy to manipulate the customers.

-2.The urban drive
+2 – The urban drive

 No, it does not.
 Even though It remains true that there is a pattern here but assuming that rural people want and need whatever they feel the people in urban life uses, is not entirely true.
 People still need to be told why they should use it and the answer cannot be because people in the cities are.

-3.Rural India is one market
+3 – Rural India is one market

 The biggest mistake a marketer can make is to underestimate the versatility in a market which will render its strategies inefficient.
 The assumption of evenness in customer preferences and habits is often made but the truth is that rural India is as good as a chapter heading.
-The content is usually divided with sub-headings and categorizations, the same Rural India is dividend geographically and demographically.
+The content is usually divided with sub-headings and categorizations; the same Rural India is divided geographically and demographically.
 Planning should be done likewise.

-4.Choice of method or technique
+4 – Choice of method or technique

-5.Product & Money matters
+5 – Product & Money matters

 Do not make a mistake because you were believing on myths.